Analysis | 'Did Donald Trump lose?’: A revealing Fox News interview leads to a challenging question for its host

-It is not surprising, then, that, given the chance to host a show in prime time for the network (instead of his usual gig on “Fox & Friends”), Hegseth approached the news of the day with a distinctly Trump-sympathetic flavor.
+It is not surprising, then, that, given the chance to host a show in prime time for the network (versus his usual appearances on the network’s morning programs), Hegseth approached the news of the day with a distinctly Trump-sympathetic flavor.
 As his guest on Tuesday evening made very explicit, to Hegseth’s obvious discomfort.

 The particular news on that particular day was about an effort by Democratic legislators in Texas to prevent the state from passing new restrictions on voting by leaving the state.
 If the legislature can’t reach a quorum, it can’t pass bills, and without Democrats in Austin, it can’t reach a quorum.
 So by decamping to D.C., those legislators could block any law from passing — and gain a platform to advocate for a cause that’s at the center of Democratic politics at the moment.